khushi11github/Browser_ReactIDE/DEPLOYMENT.md

-# 🚀 CipherStudio Deployment Guide
+# 🚀 CodeCanvas Deployment Guide

-Complete guide to deploy CipherStudio to production.
+Complete guide to deploy CodeCanvas to production.

 ## 📋 Table of Contents
 1. [Prerequisites](#prerequisites)